Shevron-Jr/SQL-Practice-Project/README.md

 I’m currently focused on knowing SQL to fetch, manipulate and create data.
 In this new learning phase, I currently need to put out my new skills about SQL functions I self-learned.
 This is my first SQL project and I’m passionate about creating more.
 In this project, I will share the steps I took in analyzing the data, and lastly, I will be transparent with my report.

 ### The Data
-This project uses SQL (Structured Query Language) to perform an exploratory data analysis on the “Dodgers Sports Facility Center”.
+This project uses SQL (Structured Query Language) to perform exploratory data analysis on the “Dodgers Sports Facility Center”.
 This is fictitious (imaginary) client data for a certain company in the US region in Las Vegas.
 The file is broken down into three tables; “bookings, facilities, and members”

 ### Solution
 I made use of PostgreSQL as I’m more familiar with this ORDBMS (Oriental-Relational Database Management System).
 Also, I made use of the SQL functions to query for results.